Home Care Websites: 10+ Design Examples (2026)

 Trademarked hiring standard as brand narrative

-The Grandma Rule.
-That’s Alliance Homecare’s trademarked hiring standard, and it’s all over the site: would you trust this caregiver with your grandmother?
-It takes an abstract promise (“we hire great people”) and makes it visceral.
+Alliance Homecare’s trademarked hiring standard is The Grandma Rule: would you trust this caregiver with your grandmother?
 The site backs it up with 16+ real staff headshots, C-suite bios with LinkedIn links, and a founding story by three registered nurses.
-The social proof is on another level: a Michael J. Fox testimonial, Governor Carey’s family, and Forbes/CBS media logos above the fold.
+A Michael J. Fox testimonial and media logos sit above the fold.

-The 28 dedicated service pages cover niche conditions like ALS, TBI, and tracheostomy care.
-Each page targets a specific family searching for specialized help.
+The 28 dedicated service pages cover specialized medical conditions.
 The custom design (Neue Haas Grotesk typography, cohesive blue-teal palette) rivals enterprise-level franchises, which is remarkable for a single-market independent agency in New York.

-What you can steal: Create a named, trademarked hiring standard and make it your site’s narrative center.
-The Grandma Rule costs nothing to implement but changes how families perceive your screening process.
+What you can steal: Create a named, trademarked hiring standard and build your site around it.
+The Grandma Rule costs nothing to implement but gives families a concrete way to evaluate your screening process.

 Visiting Angels